CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

     </dependency>
     ```

-1. For this tutorial, you may also need to change the source and target compiler versions to Java 1.8.
+1. For this tutorial, you will also need to change the source and target compiler versions to Java 1.8, as we will use some lambda syntax which is only supported from Java 8 onwards.
 When finished, your pom.xml should look like the below:

     ![Open in Command Prompt](../media/maven4.jpg)